 Bernedoodle is one of the most popular designer dogs in the US, the UK, Australia, and Canada, is a cross between the Bernese Mountain Dog and Poodle.

 It was first crossbred by Sherry Rupke of SwissRidge Kennels in 2003.
-This lovely breed inherits some wonderful traits and features from both parents breeds such as the Poodle’s intelligence and the Bernese’s temperament, as well as, smartness and a low-shedding coat.
+This lovely breed inherits some wonderful traits and features from both parent breeds such as the Poodle’s intelligence and the Bernese’s temperament, as well as, smartness and a low-shedding coat.

 Bernedoodle is a complete package because it is social, friendly, loving, and cuddly.
 Along with that, it is an ideal dog for those who are allergic to dog dander and hair because its low-shedding coat doesn’t shed much.
 The best thing about Bernedoodle is that it comes in various sizes and generations, and you can choose one according to your needs.
 Just make sure you get a puppy from a well-reputed and responsible Bernedoodle breeder.